siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/steps.md

 These properties are typically environment or component-specific.
 To reduce manual configuration, you can define properties at an application, environment, or resource level.

-For an example of how to set up a CICS installation as an UrbanCode Deploy resource, see the *Setting up resources for simple management of properties* on the Usage page.
-More information on usage of properties, see the [Properties](http://www-01.ibm.com/support/knowledgecenter/SS4GSP_7.2.0/com.ibm.udeploy.doc/topics/ud_properties_overview.html) topic in the UrbanCode Deploy documentation.
+For an example of how to set up a CICS installation as an DevOps Deploy resource, see the *Setting up resources for simple management of properties* on the Usage page.
+More information on usage of properties, see the [Properties](http://www-01.ibm.com/support/knowledgecenter/SS4GSP_7.2.0/com.ibm.udeploy.doc/topics/ud_properties_overview.html) topic in the DevOps Deploy documentation.

 | Name                | Default value             | Description                                                                                                                                                                                                                                                                                                                          |
 |---------------------|---------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|